Thank you for your interest in our Teen Summer Program!

 - Required screenings: Teens accepted into the program will be required to pass a drug screening and background check, as well as TB screening.
 There will be no charge for these checks and they will be provided to you upon acceptance into our program.

-- Orientation (by invitation only): Orientation will be held on Sunday, May 24, 2020.
+- Orientation (by invitation only): Accepted students will be notified about the date of orientation.
 This is a mandatory orientation and you must be able to attend.
 There are no alternatives to this date.
 Details on orientation will be provided once accepted into the program.
 The Summer Teen Program is limited to 30 students.

 Summer Teen Volunteer departments